Profile image

 "a top-tier advocate who also rolls up his sleeves."

-In Legal 500 (2023), Jude is ranked in administrative and public law, civil liberties and human rights, inquests and inquiries, defamation and privacy and data protection.
+In Legal 500 (2024), Jude was ranked in administrative and public law, civil liberties and human rights, inquests and inquiries, defamation and privacy and data protection.
 Client quotes include:

 "The go-to barrister for any family concerned about the actions of the state.
 Jude is bright, delightful and a ruthless opponent."